qceka88/Fundametals-Module/README.md

-# Fundametals-Module
+# Fundamentals-Module

-This is my fundametals module, programing with Python.
+This is my fundamentals module, programing with Python.

 [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)